-The information required by this item will be contained under the caption "Ownership of BD Common Stock" and "Proposal 4.
-Approval of Amendment to 2004 Plan" in BD's 2020 Proxy Statement, and such information is incorporated herein by reference.
+The information required by this item will be contained under the caption "Ownership of BD Common Stock" in BD's 2021 Proxy Statement, and such information is incorporated herein by reference.

 Item 13.
 Certain Relationships and Related Transactions, and Director Independence.